Jeff Kwatinetz: Prospect Park and relaunch of The Firm

 Kwatinetz left The Firm in late 2008 and founded the media production, record label and talent management company Prospect Park.
 He relaunched The Firm in August 2015.
 Kwatinetz serves as executive producer of the F/X comedy Wilfred and USA Network’s medical comedy, Royal Pains.

 Jeff foresaw original content being consumed online.
 In 2011, pre-dating NETFLIX Originals, he planned on bringing daily soaps to the internet, but, at the time, the infrastructure was not available to make this a reality.
 In 2013, Prospect Park launched its own web channel, The Online Network, with revivals of the long-running daytime soap operas One Life to Live and All My Children.
 Later that year, it filed a lawsuit against ABC, the licensee of those series, and the Prospect Park Networks division filed for Chapter 11 bankruptcy in 2014.
 The production and music divisions remained unaffected, and in 2015 were positioned as subordinate entities to a reactivated The Firm, Inc.

 Civil Rights Law

 In late 2017, Kwatinetz began working with attorney Mark Geragos on numerous civil rights cases.

-Kwatinetz graduated top of his class at Harvard Law school in 1991.
+Kwatinetz graduated top of his class at Harvard Law School in 1991.
 In 2001, he was awarded the ACLU Torch of Liberty for his "commitment to Liberty and Justice for All."

 Controversies

 Relationship with Steve Bannon

-Kwatinetz has had a close relationship with political strategist Steve Bannon, who served as Kwatinetz' partner in the Firm.
+Kwatinetz has had a relationship with political strategist Steve Bannon, who served as Kwatinetz' partner in the Firm.
 Kwatinetz defended Bannon in an editorial piece in The Hollywood Reporter, saying that "he is not a racist."